 One thing I like about the Internet is that people will find what they’re searching for.
 You’re reading this now because you want to, not because it’s featured on a big news network.
 And believe me, DestinySurvival hasn’t been noticed by them.

 For me that raises a few more questions.
 Are many people quietly getting the prepping info and products they need from the Internet?
 Are there more preppers than we realize, but they’re keeping their mouths shut about it?

 I think the solution is not to cloak everything in the guise of preparedness.
 We preppers do believe it’s a lifestyle and an attitude, don’t we?
 Being indirect about it may be the best way.

-As Gerald Franz said in an e-mail yesterday, “I have found that any approach that engenders fear is subject to being rejected…It seems that responses to preparing are in inverse proportion to the need.
+As my friend Gerald Franz said to me in an e-mail, “I have found that any approach that engenders fear is subject to being rejected…It seems that responses to preparing are in inverse proportion to the need.
 The greater the threat, the more the resistance.”
 Fear mmay stimulate some, but it will turn off others.

 As an example of an indirect approach, does taking someone camping have to be all about prepping?
 What if it’s just plain fun?
 What if you show someone skills that will come in handy when we’re forced to live without modern conveniences?
 They’ll be prepared more than what they would have been without having gone camping.

 What about the companies who sell storage food by having home parties?
 The advantages of having extra food that’s delicious and convenient to prepare count for something, even if preparedness isn’t stressed as the main point of having that storage food.

 What about the moms who are catching on to the fact that our processed food is filled with unhealthful substances?
 More and more people are turning to gardening and canning as a result.
 Whether they realize it or not, they’re becoming prepared.